dcamarmas/creator/src/core/assembler/creatorAssembler/README.md

 # CREATOR Assembler
-The source code is located at [ALVAROPING1/CreatorCompiler](https://github.com/ALVAROPING1/CreatorCompiler), and must be built for both the CLI and Web versions.
+The source code is located at [ALVAROPING1/CreatorCompiler](https://github.com/ALVAROPING1/CreatorCompiler) (specifically, version 2), and must be built for both the CLI and Web versions.

 Building requires [rustup](https://rustup.rs/).